The Most Common Dreams You Can Expect

 Every night during sleep, every individual will have around five dream episodes, which can last between 15 and 40 minutes.
 Dream experts explain that our dreams mirror fundamental patterns of human behaviour.
 They reflect who we are, what we need, and what we believe in.
 The definitions of the most common dreams are not black and white.
-Dream symbols are presented in a metaphoric fashion.
-Here we explore the 10 most common dreams.
-For the psychological view on what dreams mean, check out our full guide to dream meanings.
+Dream meanings are presented in a metaphoric fashion.
+Here we explore the most common dreams and their meanings.
+For the psychological view on what dreams mean, check out our full guide to why we dream.

-To get you thinking metaphorically, we’ve looked at the 10 most common dreams and their probable meanings.
+To get you thinking metaphorically, we’ve looked at 14 of the most common dreams and their meanings.

-The most common dreams relating to your teeth falling out include having your teeth crumble into your hands, fall out one-by-one with just a light tap, or your teeth starting to rot.
+The most common dreams about teeth falling out include having your teeth crumble into your hands, fall out one-by-one with just a light tap, or starting to rot.
 These dreams might be reflecting your anxieties about your appearance and how others perceive you.
 Typically, these dreams stem from a fear or rejection, embarrassment or feeling unattractive.

 Dreaming that you are losing your teeth can also relate to communication.
 When you are missing your teeth, you will find it more difficult to talk.
 Therefore, your dream might be highlighting some difficulty communicating with someone or expressing yourself in some way.
 It can also relate to a sense of powerlessness as teeth are used to bite, tear and chew.
 You may be lacking confidence or need more privacy in some situation.

-Running away from something or someone that is chasing you in your dream suggests that you are running away from something that is causing you fear or anxiety in waking life.
-Your action of running away suggests that is how you would respond to pressure and cope with stress or fears day-to-day.
+Running away from something or being chased in your dream suggests that you are running away from something that is causing you fear or anxiety in waking life.
+Your action of running in your sleep suggests that is how you would respond to pressure and cope with stress or fears day-to-day.
 It is suggesting that you have a tendency to run away from issues rather than tackle them.
-This dream can be recurring until you find the issue and resolve it in your waking life.
+This can be a recurring dream until you find the issue and resolve it in your waking life.

 When you have a dream where you can’t find the toilet, this can relate to something in your waking life where you may be struggling to express your needs in a certain situation.
 You might feel that, as you are putting others first, you are lacking time for personal issues.

-Being naked in a public place suggests that you are struggling to find yourself or that you feel that you are being wrongly accused or exposed.
-If you are not the naked person in the dream but you see a nude person and are sickened by it, it may mean you are worried about exposing that person over a particular issue.
-It could also mean that you are comfortable in your skin.
-Also with who you and other people are because you understand that everyone is different.
+Dreams of being naked in a public place suggest that you are struggling to find yourself or that you feel wrongly accused or exposed.
+If you are not the naked person in the dream but you see a nude person and are sickened by it, the dream may mean you are worried about exposing that person over a particular issue.
+It could also mean that you are comfortable in your skin or that you understand everyone is different.

 Dreams of feeling unprepared for an exam are commonly linked to young adults or children who are under stress.
 They can feel so real that we wake up convinced that we just failed an important test.
 Test dreams are a reflection on the individual’s lack of confidence and inability to advance to the next stage in life.
 This type of dream is a mirror dream that has nothing to do with anyone else.
 At least 1 in 5 people will experience an exam dream in their lives.